Strong Secrecy from Channel Resolvability: Preliminaries: Secrecy Metrics

 \section{Preliminaries: Secrecy Metrics}

 Let $n\in\mathbb{N}^*$ and $R>0$.
-Let $\rvM\in\intseq{1}{2^{nR}}$ be a random variable with uniform distribution that represents a message in a communication scheme.
-Assume that an eavesdropper has some knowledge about $\rvM$ represented by another random variable $\rvZ^n\in\calZ^n$, characterized by the joint probability distribution $p_{\rvM\rvZ^n}$.
-As mentioned in the introduction, message $\rvM$ is information-theoretically secure if it is statistically independent of $\rvZ^n$; however, exact statistical independence between $\rvM$ and $\rvZ^n$ is extremely stringent and, for tractability, it is convenient to use a slightly weaker measure of secrecy, by which we only require $\rvM$ and $\rvZ^n$ to be \emph{asymptotically} independent as the parameter $n$ tends to infinity.
-Note that there is some leeway in the definition of asymptotic independence because one can choose a particular metric to measure dependence of $\rvM$ and $\rvZ^n$.
-For instance, given any distance $d$ for the space of joint probability distributions on $\intseq{1}{2^{nR}}\times\calZ^n$, the quantity $d(p_{\rvM\rvZ^n};p_{\rvM}p_{\rvZ^n})$ could be used as a metric, and asymptotic statistical independence then amounts to the condition
+Let $\rvM\in\intseq{1}{2^{nR}}$ be a random variable that represents a message in a communication scheme.
+Assume that an eavesdropper has some knowledge about $\rvM$ represented by another random variable ${\mathbf{Z}}\in\calZ^n$, characterized by the joint probability distribution $p_{\rvM{\mathbf{Z}}}$.
+As mentioned in the introduction, message $\rvM$ is information-theoretically secure if it is statistically independent of ${\mathbf{Z}}$; however, exact statistical independence between $\rvM$ and ${\mathbf{Z}}$ is extremely stringent and, for tractability, it is convenient to use a slightly weaker measure of secrecy, by which we only require $\rvM$ and ${\mathbf{Z}}$ to be \emph{asymptotically} independent as the parameter $n$ tends to infinity.
+Note that there is some leeway in the definition of asymptotic independence because one can choose how to measure the dependence between $\rvM$ and ${\mathbf{Z}}$.
+For instance, given any distance $d$ for the space of joint probability distributions on $\intseq{1}{2^{nR}}\times\calZ^n$, the quantity $d(p_{\rvM{\mathbf{Z}}};p_{\rvM}p_{{\mathbf{Z}}})$ could be used as a metric, and asymptotic statistical independence then amounts to the condition

 In the following, we specify six reasonable choices for secrecy metrics.
-The first metric measures statistical independence using the Kullback-Leibler divergence:
+The first metric measures statistical dependence using the Kullback-Leibler divergence: